-As the solo in-house designer for Bridge Partners, I’ve designed and art directed web graphics, digital illustrations, social media graphics, an icon system, company holiday cards, event collateral, print collateral, emails, newsletters, landing pages, banner ads, and more.
+As the solo in-house Marketing Designer for Bridge Partners, I’ve designed and art directed web graphics, digital illustrations, social media graphics, an icon system, company holiday cards, event collateral, print collateral, emails, newsletters, landing pages, banner ads, and more.

 I independently manage my workflow of design projects and lead in the design process for all Bridge Partners internal designs, making all style and brand decisions regarding internal marketing design.
 Advising on all company wide graphic and illustrative content as the sole designer on the marketing team led me to create the company's first ever brand guidelines, setting the design standards and giving instructions on the ins and outs of the brand.
 I assisted in the rebrand of all company visuals in 2016, and created the first ever internal icon library.

 Cheyenne River Cooking for Health